 The IELTS Reading test contains 40 questions.
 Each correct answer is awarded one mark.
 Scores out of 40 are converted to the IELTS nine-band scale.
 Scores are reported in whole and half bands (use our IELTS band score calculator).

 The Academic and General Training Reading tests are graded on the same scale.
 The distinction between the two tests is one of genre or text type.
 However, Academic Reading tests may contain texts which feature more difficult vocabulary or greater complexity of style.
-It is usual that a greater number of questions must be answered correctly on a General Training Reading test to secure a given band score.
+A greater number of questions must be answered correctly on a General Training Reading test to secure a given band score.